No, You Can't Just 'Stop Comparing'

 Give It a Try!

 Over the next few days, start using some of these skills.
 Learning to compare in a helpful way takes time and practice.
-Remember, if you want to feel different, you have to do different.
 You deserve to do better and feel better and nothing compares ;) to that!